devdeliw/website/content/posts/coral_intro.md

 CORAL stands for *COre Rust Architecture for Linear algebra*.
-It is an implementation of the [Basic Linear Algebra Subprograms](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms), or *BLAS* in pure Rust.
+It is an implementation of the [Basic Linear Algebra Subprograms](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms), or *BLAS*, in pure Rust.
 It is written for AArch64 architectures only.

 BLAS is the set of the most common low-level operations, "kernels", for linear algebra.
 Most numerical routines involve linear algebra; it is clear